PayString/paystring/readme.md

       "memo": "this is alice's XRP testnet address"
     },
     "complianceRequirements": ["TravelRule"],
-    "memo": "thanks for travel rule data, here is your new invoice", "complianceHashes": [
+    "memo": "thanks for travel rule data, here are your new payment setup details", "complianceHashes": [
       {
         "type": "TravelRule",